Mach42Pro/conceptual_questions/README.md

 2. Briefly explain what time and space complexity are in development.
 Why are the valuable to measure and how would one measure them?
 Your Answer:

-3. Describe a generic process in debugging a feature or some code.
-Make sure to clearly outline a process here (what would you do before anything else? what is your last-ditched effort?).
-Your Answer:

-4. You're given the snippet of code below that accepts a number as a parameter and returns the reverse of that number (i.e. INPUT = 123; OUTPUT = 321.
+3. You're given the snippet of code below that accepts a number as a parameter and returns the reverse of that number (i.e. INPUT = 123; OUTPUT = 321.
 However, this code is returning an error.
 Please describe why the code does not work and how you would fix it.
 ```
 var reverse = function(x) {
   const y = x